Burrard station: Structure and design

 The structure housing the surface station entrance was designed to resemble Victorian-era British railway stations, with a peaked glass roof.
 The station was designed by the Austrian architecture firm Architektengruppe U-Bahn.

 When originally opened, the station's only underground passage was to the Bentall Centre skyscraper complex.
 A connection to the Royal Centre complex was constructed some years later, while an anticipated underground passage to the Park Place skyscraper across the street was never built.
 The construction of a new east entrance to the station, at the southeast corner of the intersection of Burrard and Dunsmuir, was considered as part of upgrades to the station included in TransLink's 10-Year Vision, but the cost of such an addition was higher than expected and TransLink turned to reviewing options to improve the existing entrance.

 Like Granville, the station was built inside the Dunsmuir Tunnel and has a distinctive platform design.
-The inbound track (to Waterfront) is stacked on top of the outbound track (to King George and Production Way–University), with the inbound platform being one level above the outbound platform.
+The inbound track (to Waterfront) is stacked vertically on top of the outbound track (to King George and Production Way–University), with both platforms within the historical single-track tunnel's footprint.